Abdul-Majid-Syed/Simple-Document-Viewer/README.md

 # Simple-Document-Viewer
 ### Now view files directly from our browser.
-Even From Google Drive!# Simple-Document-Viewer
-### Now view files directly from our browser.
 Even From Google Drive!
 For firefox users, head [here](https://addons.mozilla.org/en-US/firefox/addon/simple-document-viewer/) to directly install the add-on for Chrome or other users, you can download [this] zip file and follow the below steps
 1. Download [this] zip file